redendie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Details for each feature

-All these variables are small real numbers (usally smaller than 1 in absolute value).
+All these variables are small real numbers (usually smaller than 1 in absolute value).

 *tBodyAcc-mean()-X*